Blazemeter/taurus/site/dat/docs/Locust.md

   request_example:
 ...
 ```
-Keep in mind: taurus starts locust master node only.
+Keep in mind that Taurus starts locust master node only.
 All other workers should be configured and started manually.

 ## Migration notes

-Since you can read this migration notes, all latest dev builds and releases after 1.14.2 of taurus support 1.0+
+Since you can read this migration notes, all latest Taurus releases after 1.14.2 support 1.0+
-locust version with new syntax.
-Here are some tips for updating to the latest locust version from version 0.13.*.
+Locust version with the new syntax.
+Below you will see some updates to the latest Locust version
+from version 0.13.*.

+### Change in yaml files

-#### In .yaml files `slaves` field is renamed to `workers` according to locust
+Field `slaves` was renamed to `workers`.

-##### old version
+Old version:
 ```yaml
 execution:
 - executor: locust
   slaves: 10
 ...
 ```
-##### new version
+New version:
 ```yaml
 execution:
 - executor: locust